 With Scroll Translations, you can publish content in multiple ways:

-Online help center: Use Scroll Viewport to deliver content to an internal or public site—on its own or with Scroll Versions.
+Online help center: Use Scroll Sites to deliver content to an internal or public site, on its own or with Scroll Versions.

 Offline manuals: Export content to PDF, Word, or HTML using the Scroll Exporter apps.